alexCE-99/MuteApp/README.md

 # **Mute App**

-This is a simple app to mute and unmute your currently selected window at the click of a button
+This is a simple exe to mute and unmute your currently selected window at the click of a button
 <br>

 # Installation